 This was the week when the Westminster Parliament resumed after the official summer holiday of the British political classes.

 The appearance of spontaneity and transparency belies the reality.
-In truth the PM, having been made aware of the questions to be forthcoming in the house, has the opportunity to prepare for them.
+In truth the PM, having been made aware of the questions to be forthcoming in the house, has privately prepared for them.
 Indeed, the truth is murkier.
 The questions that are asked, certainly on the government’s side of the chamber, are formulated in such a way that the PM can score political points to the benefit of himself and the government and to the detriment of the opposition.
 Answers to the questions from the opposition benches are, however, another matter.

 In seeking to ensure that fairness – if not the due democratic process – is observed, the leader of the opposition has the right of first reply on a number of questions asked of the PM and the answers given by the latter.
 This procedure sometimes leads to the kind of political thrust and parry that political debate should be about.
-It should be the time in parliament when openness and honesty should be visible and the integrity of the parliament respected.
+It should be the time when the integrity of the parliament is resolutely respected.
 Sadly, and all too often, the process results in the very opposite happening.

 PMQT can easily degenerate into a wholesale slanging match: questions are blatantly fixed and pre-disposed to biased answers; back-benchers on the government side resort to framing questions in order to curry favour with the PM or raise peculiar issue concerning their personal constituencies; opposition benches vent their collective spleen with wide-ranging invective across a broad range of issues that often have little to do with the particular matter under debate.